tiborrr/knmi-dataset-downloader/README.md

                         Default is now
-  --api-key TEXT         KNMI API key (optional - will fetch anonymous API key if not provided) -o, --output-dir PATH  Output directory for downloaded files --help                 Show this message and exit
+  --api-key TEXT         KNMI API key (optional - will fetch anonymous API key if not provided) -o, --output-dir PATH  Output directory for downloaded files --limit INT           Maximum number of files to download (optional) --help                 Show this message and exit
 ```